 We are committed to collaborative efforts to recover sustainable caribou populations.
 Our forest management and harvest planning considers habitat protection for a wide range of species.
 We believe it is possible to support caribou recovery while maintaining a healthy, working forest resource.

-For several decades, we have worked cooperatively and collaboratively with the provincial governments in British Columbia and Alberta, the Federal Government and other interested parties to contribute to the stabilization and recovery of caribou populations.
+For several decades, we have worked cooperatively and collaboratively to contribute to the stabilization and recovery of caribou populations with the provincial governments in British Columbia and Alberta, and the Federal Government who are responsible for wildlife in Canada.

-Our primary goal is to operate in a way that supports the continued health of herds that are stable or growing and halt or reverse the declines other herds are experiencing.
+Our primary goal is to operate in a way that supports the provincial recovery efforts and applies the best available science and information.

 What are we doing?